Skip to main content

 What are data properties?

 Data properties (also called “axes”) are the dimensions of variation in your data.
-Dataframer automatically discovers these from seeds.
+Dataframer automatically discovers these from seeds or your generation objectives.
 Examples:

 • Product reviews: Formality (formal/casual), Sentiment (positive/negative/neutral), Product category (electronics/clothing/food)